k0ju/NoteWorthy/README.md

 2. Navigate to the project directory: `cd your-repo`.
 3. Build the Maven project `mvn package`.

-### Within IDE
+### Run Dev Environment within your IDE
-4. Start the main class in the backend module `de.k0ju.noteworthy.NoteWorthyBackend`.
+4. Run the project as a Java Application.
+The main class is located under `de.k0ju.noteworthy.NoteWorthyBackend`.
 5. Open your browser and go to `http://localhost:8080/`.

-### Outside IDE
-4. Navigate to the backend directory: `cd your-repo/backend` and start the database: `docker-compose up`.
-5. Navigate to the target directory: `cd your-repo/backend/target` and start the backend: `java -jar NoteWorthyBackend-1.0-SNAPSHOT.jar`.
-6. Navigate to the frontend directory: `cd your-repo/frontend` and start the frontend: `npm run serve`.
-7. Open your browser and go to `http://localhost:8080/`.